French Bread vs Baguette: What’s the Difference?

 What is a baguette?

 The baguette is the most popular type of French bread in France.
-It became popular after World War II when government working restrictions made it difficult to produce other kinds of bread.
+It became popular after World War II when government working restrictions made producing other kinds of bread difficult.
 The baguette is a long, thin loaf of bread.
 It has a crisp crust on the outside and a soft inner core – perfect for dipping into various soups and sauces.
 Authentic baguettes will use French flour, usually T65, yet, T55 is acceptable.

-In France, you’ll find high-quality organic and artisanal baguettes sold in boulangeries.
+You’ll find high-quality organic and artisanal baguettes in France sold in boulangeries.
 You can also find less expensive, mass-produced baguettes at larger chain stores.

 Baguette variations

-Once baked the segments can then be pulled apart.
-This gives them a different texture than baguettes, with a harder crust on the outside and a softer inner core.
+Once baked, the segments can then be pulled apart.
+This gives epi baguettes a different texture than traditional baguettes, characterised by a harder crust and a softer inner core.

 What Is Special About French Bread Flour?

-French flours are weaker than those milled from American and Canadian grown wheat.
+French flours are weaker in protein than those milled from American and Canadian-grown wheat.
 They contain neither bromate nor malt and offer excellent properties for making baguettes.
-It yields slightly flatter loaves than American or Italian type 00 flour to produce a perfectly crispy crust.
+French flour produces slightly flatter loaves than American or Italian type 00 flour, which produces a perfectly crispy crust.

 Is A Baguette French Bread?